Bernhard Schobinger

-Bernhard Schobinger is a Swiss contemporary artist jeweler.
+Bernhard Schobinger (born 18 January 1946) is a Swiss contemporary artist jeweler.

 Early life and education

+Born in Zurich, Bernhard Schobinger attended the Zurich's School of Applied Arts for two years, followed an apprenticeship, between 1963 and 1967, at Goldsmiths, a retailer in England.

+Career

-Bernhard Schobinger attended the School of Applied Arts in Zurich for two years, followed by Goldsmith's apprenticeship between 1963 and 1967.
-In 1968, he opened a workshop-gallery in Richterswil and started to produce his own work.
-In the 80s he spent periods of time in London, New York and Berlin.
+In 1968, he opened a workshop–gallery in Richterswil and started to produce his own work.
+In the 1980s, he spent periods of time in Berlin, London, and New York City.

-Career and work

 Throughout his career as an art jeweler, Schobinger has blurred the lines between applied and fine arts.
-His esthetic echoes Concrete art mainly under the influence of Max Bill, Punk culture of the 70s, Italian arte povera and Neo-Dada.
+His esthetic echoes concrete art mainly under the influence of Max Bill, the punk culture of the 1970s, Italian Arte Povera and Neo-Dada.

 Often playing with contrasts, Schobinger's single pieces are made of material which varies greatly from recycled objects and pieces inherited from his mother to precious metals and gemstones.

 Broken glasses, scissors or rusty material are used in a provocative way, making jewelry a means for a narrative on material culture.

 As the art historian Roger Fayet put it, "His works are based not on 'neither-nor' but rather on 'both... and', on juxtaposition and interpolation.
-What comes out of this is - despite all this use of rubbish - jewellery of extraordinary richness: rich in materials and forms, rich in qualities that are sensorily perceived and, most importantly, rich in meanings and wit".
+What comes out of this is – despite all this use of rubbish – jewellery of extraordinary richness: rich in materials and forms, rich in qualities that are sensorily perceived and, most importantly, rich in meanings and wit".

-Schobinger has been invited as a visiting lecturer in a number of Universities and Academies, including the Royal College of Art in London, Hiko Mizuno College of Jewelry in Tokyo, the Rhode Island School of Design. the Gerrit Rietveld Academy in Amsterdam, the Haute Ecole d'Arts Appliqués in Geneva.
+Schobinger has been invited as a visiting lecturer at universities and academies, including the Royal College of Art in London; Hiko Mizuno College of Jewelry in Tokyo; the Rhode Island School of Design in Providence, Rhode Island; the Gerrit Rietveld Academie in Amsterdam; and the Haute Ecole d'Arts Appliqués in Geneva.

 Awards

-His work was rewarded with a number of awards.
-Most recently, in 2007, he received the Swiss Federal Design Award.